Skip to content

 When Mesh Applies

-Mesh fits scenarios requiring tight feedback loops and iterative refinement:
+Mesh fits scenarios that require tight feedback loops and iterative refinement:

 • Agentic software development pipelines where planning, coding, testing, and deployment agents form feedback loops until quality thresholds are met